J Street: Reception

-In March 2015 The Forward said of J Street: "There's no doubt that J Street has shaken up American Jewry.
-Since its inception in 2008 as a lobby, political action committee, educational group and student movement, the organization has disrupted the debate about what it means to be pro-Israel."
-NPR's Mara Liasson reported from the J Street conference that took place shortly after Israel's March 17, 2015 elections, in which Israeli Prime Minister Benjamin Netanyahu promised voters there would be no Palestinian state on his watch.
-Noting the American Jewish community was as divided as the Israeli voters, Liasson described J Street's role in American Jewish dialog on Israel: "In the debate now raging in the Jewish community in the United States, J Street is the pro-two-state group and anti-Netanyahu, pro-nuclear-deal and generally much more supportive of Obama than AIPAC is."
+Liberal Zionist perspectives

-At its beginning, J Street's role in American Jewish dialog was debated.
-When J Street was initially founded, Israeli-American writer and analyst Gershom Gorenberg wrote in the American Prospect that J Street "might change not only the political map in Washington but the actual map in the Middle East".
-Noah Pollak at Commentary predicted that the effort would fall flat and show there are no "great battalions of American Jewish doves languishing in voicelessness".
+When J Street was initially founded in 2008, Israeli-American writer and analyst Gershom Gorenberg wrote in the American Prospect that J Street "might change not only the political map in Washington but the actual map in the Middle East".

-Ken Wald, a political scientist at University of Florida, predicted the group would be attacked by the "Jewish right".
+In 2008, Ken Wald, a political scientist at the University of Florida, predicted the group would be attacked by the "Jewish right".
 According to BBC News, Wald warned that J Street would "get hammered and accused of being anti-Israel.
 A lot will have to do with the way they actually frame their arguments."